TouchBoarder/TiCons-CLI/README.md

 ```
 [sudo] npm install -g ticons
 ```
-Replace index.js and lib folder content with XiCon ones
+Replace index.js and lib folder content with XiCones

 As a dependency in your projects `package.json`: